-- Check for anemia or leukemia
+- Check for anemia

 - See if you have another health issue or to explain symptoms like weakness, fever, bruising, or feeling tired